 Refactoring a piece of code can be such a thrilling experience when it’s finished, but at the same time can also act as the blackhole of time.
 Recently, I have been observing how other people refactor, watching their looks of happiness when they finish it and also their despaired faces when they have realized they have spent a week trying to add one new argument to their method.

 I love refactoring and I think I do a good job at it now, but there was a time in the not-so-distant past where I was one of those despaired faces.
 I got to where I am now thanks to pairing with refactoring gurus and practice.
 Here are some of the tricks that I have picked up:

-- Making sure your world better than you found it (or at least no worse) reduces the number of big risky refactor adventures
+Make sure you leave your world better than you found it (or at least no worse) as it reduces the number of big risky refactor adventures

 Do you have any other tricks that you use when you refactor?